 In 1978, Bulgarian writer Georgi Markov was assassinated in London – by an umbrella.
 Markov, who had been highly critical of the communist government in his country, was jabbed in the thigh by an umbrella tip while walking to work.
 Though he thought little of it, Markov later became unwell and died three days later from ricin poisoning.
 His killer, probably a Bulgarian agent or KGB assassin, was never found or brought to justice.

 By the 1980s, North Korean leader Kim Il-sung had developed a benign tumour, growing at the back of his neck.
-It grew so large (several inches across) that Kim was only photographed ‘front-on’.
+It grew so large, several inches across, that in the final years of his life Kim was only ever photographed ‘front-on’.

 In August 1984, Ronald Reagan – while warming up for a radio address – joked that he had “signed legislation that will outlaw Russia forever.
 We begin bombing in five minutes.”
 The audio of this was later leaked and caused some controversy, especially in the Soviet Union.

 The Cold War was predicted by Adolf Hitler.
-Speaking in early 1945, Hitler prophesised that if Germany was defeated, the US and USSR would engage in a “trial of strength, either military, or in economics and ideology”.
+Speaking in early 1945, Hitler prophesied that if Germany was defeated, the US and USSR would engage in a “trial of strength, either militarily or in economics and ideology”.

 Various historians and economists have attempted to calculate the total cost of waging the Cold War.
 Walter LaFeber puts the figure at around $US8 trillion.
 At the peak of the arms race, both the US and USSR were spending around $US50 million on armaments alone.